We first published this alert in March 2020 and we have updated it to reflect more recent developments

 It’s pretty shameful that in the current crisis we’re seeing ransomware on the rise.
-It’s even more shameful that organisations involved in fighting the virus seem to be especially at risk.
-Last year ransomware targeted healthcare more than any other industry, accounting for 29% of total ransomware attacks, according to Beazley’s 2020 Breach Briefing report.
-Recent events suggest that attacks are up as the COVID-19 virus spreads, with criminals working on the theory that an organisation desperate to unlock its data is now more likely to pay.
+It’s even more shameful that organisations involved in fighting the COVID-19 pandemic seem to be especially at risk.
+In 2019 ransomware targeted healthcare more than any other industry, accounting for 29% of total ransomware attacks, according to Beazley’s 2020 Breach Briefing report.
+Our experience in handling these attacks suggests that the number of attacks is still rising, with criminals working on the theory that an organisation desperate to unlock its data is now more likely to pay.
+The recent prolonged attacks on health services in Ireland and New Zealand are just one recent illustration.

 What techniques are hackers using?

-A ransomware attack uses malware that encrypts or otherwise restricts access to computers, system or data by exploiting system vulnerabilities.
-The attackers demand that the victim pays money (usually in cybercurrency such as Bitcoin) to receive the decryption key or recover access.
+A ransomware attack uses malware that encrypts or otherwise restricts access to computers, systems or data by exploiting system vulnerabilities.
+The attackers demand that the victim pays money (usually in cryptocurrency such as Bitcoin or Monero) to receive the decryption key or recover access.

 The main ways that a ransomware ‘payload’ can enter an organisation’s network are via: